TownOfBrookline/general_bylaws/ARTICLE 03/ARTICLE 03.04.md

 office of the Town Clerk and for at least five years in the Public Library and every Branch thereof, available for inspection by all interested persons.

+In lieu of the mailing requirement in paragraph 1 above, the Board of Selectmen may, at the request of any person listed above send the report electronically.
 ```